zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

 # 🔥 News
--*2024.08*: &nbsp;🎉🎉 I will join Microsoft as Researcher Intern in August under the guidance of Principal Researcher <a href="https://www.microsoft.com/en-us/research/people/juding/">Justin Ding</a>.
+-*2024.08*: &nbsp;🎉🎉 I will join Microsoft as Researcher Intern in August under the guidance of Principal Researcher Justin Ding.

 # 📝 Publications